fernando4476/Cs351-GroupProject/README.md

-App: UBOOK  - service marketplace for UIC students
+## UBOOK  - service marketplace for UIC students

-By: Kassandra Acosta, Fernanado Dominguez, Ahamad Suleiman, Maria Clement
+**By**:

-About:
+Kassandra Acosta, Fernanado Dominguez, Ahamad Suleiman, Maria Clement

 A React/Django app built for Fall 2025 CS351 Adv.
 Data Structure & Algorithm Course group project.
 Inspired by the desire to connect the UIC student community by encouraging students to exchange services within a trusted environment while earning money, honing their craft, and building practical business management skills.
+We leveraged trie, skiplist, and IDDFS (Iterative Deepening Depth-First Search) to implement autocompletion, personalization, and relative data aggregation.